Key Takeaways

 Imagine you’re interested in a multi-year guaranteed annuity (MYGA) purchased with a lump-sum premium of $100,000 that guarantees a 2.4% interest rate for five years and would grow in value to $112,589.99 by maturity.

-If you wait a year to buy this type of annuity, you would need to secure a 3% interest rate to accumulate the same value by your target date.
+If you wait a year to buy this type of annuity, you must secure a 3% interest rate to accumulate the same value by your target date.

 This example won’t apply to every type of annuity.
 You have other options, including putting your money in a high-yield savings account for a year and purchasing an annuity with a higher premium.